 C. Abraham Lincoln

 We hope these black history quiz questions and answers can give you more insight into a group that should deserve better and fairer treatments.
 Black or white, we are one race: the human.
-Check out the following trivia Titanic quiz if you want to learn more helpful knowledge.
+Check out the following trivia Titanic quiz or this Guy Fawkes quiz if you want to learn more interesting facts.